 - What data do you need to measure?

-- How do you score agents’ interactions with customers?
+- How to score agents’ interactions with customers?

 - How will you analyze the data after collection?

-- How will you use your analysis to implement improvements?
+- How to use your analysis to implement improvements?

 What are 3 types of quality assurance frameworks?

 There are three types of quality assurance frameworks; operational, tactical, and strategic.
 You can change and develop frameworks as your organization grows and matures.
 To figure out how to get to the next level, you first need to identify where your customer service team is currently.